coodyme/notes/react/what-is-jsx.md

 ## What is JSX?

+It is a syntax extension used in React.

--
+- JavaScript XML
+- Allows developers to write HTML-like code within JavaScript, combining both markup and logic in a single file

-_JSX_ stands for _JavaScript XML_ and it is an XML-like syntax extension to ECMAScript.
-Basically it just provides the syntactic sugar for the `React.createElement(type, props, ...children)` function, giving us expressiveness of JavaScript along with HTML like template syntax.
+- Basically it just provides the syntatic sugar for the `React.createElement(type, props, ...children)` function

 In the example below, the text inside `<h1>` tag is returned as JavaScript function to the render function.